Last Updated on April 13, 2022 by Grow with Bovees

 Therefore, you must water the grass and apply fertilizer.
-The watering schedule for the St. Augustine grass in spring will depend on the weather.
-And, while the grass may be dormant in winter, you must still water it on dry, windy and warmer days.
+The watering schedule for the St. Augustine grass in spring and early summer will depend on the weather.
+And, while the grass may be dormant in winter, you must still water it on dry, windy and warmer days to continue augustine growth.

 What’s the Best Soil To Get St Augustine Grass To Spread?

-Augustine grass grows well in pH ranges between 5-8.5, although slightly acidic pH is preferred.
-St. Augustine grass grows and thrives best in well-drained, sandy soil and it does not do very well or spread quickly in waterlogged, compacted clay soils.
+Augustine grass grows well in pH ranges between 5 – 8.5, although a slightly acidic pH is preferred, and calls for a thicker and fuller St. Augustine lawn.
+St. Augustine grass grows and thrives best in well-drained, sandy soil, and it does not do very well or spread quickly in waterlogged soil or compacted clay soils.

 It is recommended to use clean free-flowing sand or sandy loam soil for the top dressing for a St. Augustine grass lawn.
 This will help in cutting the amount of water collecting in the soil.